Who Makes More Money? Your Married Friends May Be Lying

-Your married friends might be lying to you about who makes more, at least according to new research from the U.S. Census Bureau.
+Your married friends might be lying to you about who makes more money, at least according to new research from the US Census Bureau.

 Advertisement